Glossary

 NLP has a wide range of applications across various industries.
 Here are some notable examples:

-• Chatbots and Virtual Assistants: NLP powers intelligent agents like Siri, Alexa, and Google Assistant.
+• chatbots and Virtual Assistants: NLP powers intelligent agents like Siri, Alexa, and Google Assistant.

 • Text Translation: Services like Google Translate use NLP to translate text between languages.